Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 No power operated sunroof

-Takes a moment to figure out how to use the co-pilot assist
+Took a moment to figure out how to use the co-pilot assist steering system

 No rear-wheel drive model available on Touring trim

-A very firm suspension …. doesn’t feel like a Mercedes or Genesis
+A very firm suspension …. doesn’t feel or ride like luxury makes from Mercedes or Genesis

 The low-slung big body five-seater sedan, with its futuristic design language and signature strip fascia lighting, is available in a variety of trims.
 Based on appearance and size, one would expect a boulevard ride from this vehicle similar to the Cadillacs and Lincolns of the seventies.

-However, it was quite the opposite.
-In fact, our Lucid Air Touring trim with the optional 20-inch wheels and AWD configuration handled more like a track-ready sports car pushing out 620-horsepower.
-Unlike the suspension system in the Mercedes-Benz AMG EQS flagship performance electric sedan, we previously tested, the Air Touring trim suspension system was both firm and unforgiving.
-Luicid doesn't give us the option to adjust the driving mode.
-Since we haven't test Lucid's other trims without the optional wheels and the AWD configuration, we're not able to comment on the suspension system.
+However, we found the ride and handling to be quite the opposite.
+In fact, our Lucid Air Touring trim, with the optional 20-inch wheels and AWD configuration, handled more like a track-ready sports car.
+Unlike the suspension system in Mercedes-Benz's AMG EQS flagship performance electric sedan, which is also designed for performance, we found the Air Touring trim suspension system to be both firmer and quite unforgiving.
+We didn't have the option to adjust the driving mode or suspension.
+And being that we haven't reviewed Lucid's other trims without the optional wheels and the AWD configuration, we're not able to fairly evaluate the driving characteristics.

-Outside of the ride and handling, the Lucid Air Touring trim excelled in both driving range and horsepower.
-Many electric car makers can take a page from the start-up in these two critical areas.
+Outside of the ride and handling capabilities, the Lucid Air Touring trim excelled in both driving range and horsepower.
+Many electric car makers can take a page from the start-up company in these two critical areas.
 With this brand, range anxiety isn’t in its vernacular (or DNA).
 Lucid’s engineering team nailed it in both areas and can serve as an industry benchmark.
-Our Lucid Air Touring nearly garnered 400 miles of range on a full charge.
+In fact, our Lucid Air Touring nearly garnered 400 miles of range on a full charge.

 And, as it related to the interior layout, Lucid's engineering and design team pushed the envelope.
-Occupants in the front seat will immediately notice the vehicle's glass-to-glass open décor along with its free-floating front sun visors.
-We must note the emergency hazard switch was situated between the sun visors as opposed to being located on the steering wheel or dashboard.
-What an odd location?
+Occupants in the front seats will immediately notice the vehicle's glass-to-glass open décor along with its free-floating front sun visors.
+Yet, we must note it took us several days to locate the emergency hazard switch on the Lucid.
+It was located between the sun visors as opposed to the steering wheel or dashboard.
+Go figure.

-We also found the virtual owner's manual, which was located in the center stack of the infotainment system, to be a useful tool.
-With the exception of the power seat controls and the window switches, we didn't know where many of the features were to operate the (ie. massaging seats).
+We also found the virtual owner's manual, which was embedded inside the infotainment system, to be a useful tool.
+With the exception of the power seat controls and window switches, we didn't know how to operate many of the basic features (eg. massaging seats).

-Furthermore, for those seeking space to store groceries or luggage, the Lucid Air Touring offered cargo space under the power operated hood, which is known as a frunk in the electric vehicle world, and the traditional trunk.
-Ironically, in many of the legacy makes who have embraced EVs, their frunks, still looks like a hood underneath and aren’t designed for cargo.
+Furthermore, for those seeking space to store groceries or luggage, the Lucid Air Touring offered cargo space under the power operated hood, which is known as a frunk in the electric vehicle world.
+Ironically, in many of the legacy car makes who have embraced EVs, their frunks, still looks like a traditional hood upon opening.
 We found that to be the case with both Genesis and Mercedes-Benz electric vehicles.

-Lastly, while the high-tech vehicle included everything from a power operated frunk to an optional room temperature canopy top, which protected occupants from sun rays, the Air Touring lacked an available hands-free highway steering system.
-Yes, the vehicle was outfitted with a somewhat complicated radar-assist steering wheel, but Lucid lacks the steering technology being offered on Lincon and Cadillac.
+Added to that, while the high-tech vehicle included everything from a power operated frunk to an optional room temperature canopy top, which protected occupants from sun rays, the Air Touring lacked an available hands-free highway steering system.
+Yes, while the vehicle was outfitted with a radar-assist steering wheel, which was somewhat complicated to activate, it lacked the hands-free steering technology being offered on Lincon and Cadillac.

 Overall, in a sea of me-too vehicles on the road, the Lucid sedan, with its optional glass canopy roof, was reminiscent of cars from the past.
-The vehicle definitely stands out from the crowd.
-At a $71,000 starting price, Lucid’s flagship car is available in a rear wheel drive or an AWD configuration with either a single or dual motor.
+The vehicle definitely stands out from the crowd in terms of design, horsepower and driving characteristics.

 Competition: BMW i7; Genesis G80 Electrified; and Mercedes-Benz EQS